Connect to a service in CI/CD

 This guide is meant to explain the different ways you might connect with services in Workshop's CI/CD, with particular regard to the ways Workshop may differ from GitLab.com.

-CI/CD troubleshooting reference: quick fixes for common connection issues.
+- CI/CD troubleshooting reference: quick fixes for common connection issues.

-Differences from GitLab.com: reference for a broader comparison of GitLab.com and Workshop configuration.
+- Differences from GitLab.com: reference for a broader comparison of GitLab.com and Workshop configuration.

 Services explained

 If you're coming from another CI/CD platform, you may be used to running what we call "services" (e.g., a database) through something like Docker, Docker Compose, and perhaps Docker in Docker (DinD).
 GitLab supports a similar approach with service images, though services are defined in addition to, rather than alongside, your main job image.
-Workshop does not currenlty support Docker in Docker.
+Workshop does not currently support Docker in Docker.

 Further information on services can be found in GitLab documentation for: